COVID-19 Vaccination Requirement

 The total number of students in each group class, combining online and in-person students, is still 8 students maximum.

-Any eligible student can study 100% online.
+Any eligible student can choose to study 100% online, 100% in person, or partly online and partly in person.
 (Most F-1 students cannot study online–contact us about your specific situation).
 For students who feel more comfortable studying from home, we will continue to offer online classes through the end of the pandemic.
 All online classes are live (synchronous) and feature the same interactive ALPS teaching style, with lots of speaking practice and opportunities for feedback.

 F-1 Transfers and Initial I-20s

 We can accept both transfer F-1 students and initial F-1 students.
 We are issuing I-20s so that students can make visa appointments as soon as embassies and consulates reopen.
 We process transfer applications quickly.

 If you apply to ALPS as an initial F-1 student from outside the United States, you must study in person.
 You cannot enter the US on an F-1 visa to take online classes at ALPS.